The definition of embedded analytics

 What is embedded analytics?

-Embedded analytics is the integration of analytical capabilities and data visualizations - real-time reports and dashboards - into another software application.
+Embedded analytics is the integration of analytical capabilities and data visualizations into another software application.

 The analytics embedded into Prinergy allows the customer to monitor, for example, their ink usage, the number of print passes, and their production trends and volumes using the one application.
 This will enable them to more accurately forecast resource needs and help them increase the efficiency of their ink usage without having to use a separate analytics platform.